MKozai/CR-aniso/README.md

   - spherical_harmonics.py: Functions handling anisotropy in spherical harmonics.
     - Libraries: fire, numpy, pandarallel, pandas, pyshtools, pyspedas, pytplot, scipy.
     - geo_to_gse(): Convert spherical harmonics from the geocentric (GEO) coordinate system to the Geocentric Solar Ecliptic (GSE) coordinate system.
+  - gmdn.py: Functions to handle GMDN data in  NASA's CDF format in the remote repository.
+This will be integrated into IUGONET and its SPEDAS plugin in the near future.
-  - utils.py: Utilities used by programs above.
+  - utils.py: Utilities used by some programs above.
 - GEO_to_GSE_demo.ipynb: Demonstration to convert spherical harmonics from the GEO to the GSE coordinate system.
+- SPEDAS_demo.ipynb: Demonstration to use GMDN data in CDF and SPEDAS by gmdn.py.

 ## License